skilld-labs/plasmactl-hosts/README.md

-# plasmactl-hosts
+# plasmactl-nodes
-Launchrctl plugin to gets hosts data for ansible inventory
+Launchrctl plugin to gets nodes data for ansible inventory